GaleJames-creator/gale-james/tutorials/getting-started-with-payment-api.md

 # Getting started with Payment API

-This tutorial shows you how to integrate PaymentFlow payment processing into an application.
+This tutorial shows you how to integrate Payment payment processing into an application.
 By following these steps, you will process a test payment.

 ## Prerequisites

-* Ensure you have a PaymentFlow account
+* Ensure you have a Payment account
 * Know REST APIs and JSON
 * Have a development environment with command-line access
 * A cURL or HTTP client.